How can I recycle...?

 E-waste must be separated and disposed of separately from general waste and recycling as items often contain hazardous material that must be treated to prevent air, land and water pollution.
 Changes to state law within Victoria on 1 July 2019 mean that e-waste is been banned from landfill and can't be put into kerbside general waste or recycling bins.

 You can read more about the ban on the Sustainability Victoria website.

 Fortunately there are a range of services available for City of Port Phillip residents to recycle or dispose of e-waste responsibly, via drop-off to the Resource Recovery Centre or by booking a hard waste collection.

 Food and garden waste (FOGO)

 FOGO stands for Food Organics and Garden Organics, or your food scraps and waste from the garden.
-Based on City of Port Phillip’s 2019 waste audits, FOGO accounts for 46% of our general waste bins at home.
+Based on the City of Port Phillip's 2019 waste audits, FOGO accounts for 46 per cent of our general waste bins at home.
 The average household spends around $2,000 a year on food which ends up in landfill, where it breaks down into greenhouse gases.
-About 3% of Australia’s total greenhouse gas emissions comes from organic matter rotting in landfills.
+About 3 per cent of Australia’s total greenhouse gas emissions comes from organic matter rotting in landfills.